All Episodes

 And you guys have been through, you guys have been through and expressed to us what you guys have been through.

-So, with that being said, I think any one of them can win this.
+So with that being said, I think any one of them can win this.

 I think any one of them can win this.

-But only two, only two.
+But only two.

 Only two.